 My pimples have never enjoyed being lonely.
-One rears its nasty, cystic head and in a matter of days it’s called upon three whiteheaded friends to keep it company.
+One rears its nasty, cystic head, and in a matter of days, it’s called upon three whiteheaded friends to keep it company.
 These clustered breakouts — or as I’ve dubbed them, sympathy pimples — always pop up adjacent to the initial blemish, be it on my cheeks, chin or forehead.
 Could the initial pimple’s inflammation actually cause a nearby breakout?
-Or, am I bringing out blemishes by spreading bacteria when I try to pop my pimple?
-To get some answers about why my breakouts come in clusters, I spoke with Dr. Jennifer Chwalek, board-certified dermatologist based in New York City and Skincare.com consultant.
+Or, am I bringing out an acne cluster by spreading bacteria when I try to pop my pimple?
+To get some answers about why my breakouts come in clusters, I spoke with Dr. Jennifer Chwalek, a board-certified dermatologist based in New York City and Skincare.com consultant.

 Why Do Pimples Pop Up in Clusters?

 Before getting into why you may get a cluster of pimples, it’s important to understand the areas of the skin involved in the formation of acne.
 “The cause of acne is complicated and involves the interaction of multiple factors — like sebum production and bacteria — relating to the pilosebaceous unit that’s made up of the hair follicle and oil gland,” says Dr. Chwalek.
 “When skin cells that are shed into the hair follicle become ‘sticky’ and plug the pore, it prevents the sebum from reaching the surface.”
 She goes on to explain that this blockage results in the formation of a comedone.